Easy Sheet Pan Chicken and Vegetables

 Preparation:

 Whisk together the buttermilk (or use powdered equivalent), and Montreal chicken seasoning.
-Buttermilk is not a pantry staple at our house, but I always keep buttermilk powder in the pantry.
+Buttermilk is not one of my pantry staples, but I always keep buttermilk powder on hand.
 Alternately, you can add 0ne tbsp. of lemon juice to regular milk and let the mixture stand for 15 minutes.

 Set a clean food grade plastic bag (such as a bread bag) in a medium bowl.